 (10) Three or more suggested reviewers are provided (including affiliation and professional email address), which are none from the same institution.

-It is original full-length research papers that have not been published previously, except in a preliminary form, and should not exceed 8000 words from introduction to conclusion (not including references) (including no more than ten tables and figures combined - additional tables and figures can be submitted as supplementary material).
+It is original full-length research papers that have not been published previously, except in a preliminary form, and should exceed five pages (including no more than ten tables and figures combined - additional tables and figures can be submitted as supplementary material).
 Original research should not contain more than 50 references.

-A technical note is a short article giving a brief description of a new methodology or to present results from new techniques or equipment, and should in any case be under 3,000 words with no more than 5 figures and tables.
+A technical note is a short article giving a brief description of a new methodology or to present results from new techniques or equipment, and should in any case be under five pages.
 These papers should not contain more than 40 references.

 This journal operates a double-blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.